-The first plan is the most wasteful of metal, the third, the least so, although it is the most costly when the time occupied is also taken into account; but it has the advantage of saving the original work of the artist. the chimney, from which it would appear to derive its name, is frequently omitted, the two or three furnaces being often built side by side in the open foundry.
+The first plan is the most wasteful of metal, the third, the least so, although it is the most costly when the time occupied is also taken into account; but it has the advantage of saving the original work of the artist. the chimney, from which it would appear to have derived its name, is frequently omitted, the two or three furnaces being often built side by side in the open foundry.

-At the basement there is a pedestal of brickwork about 20 to 30 inches high, upon which stands a cast-iron cylinder from 30 to 40 inches diameter, and 5 to 8 feet high; this is lined with road-drift, &c. which contract its internal diameter to 18 or 24 inches.
-The furnace is open at the top for the escape of the flame, &c. and for the admission of the charge, consisting of pig-iron, waste or old metal, coke and lime, in due proportion, The lime acts as a flux, and much assists the fusion; chalk is considered to answer the best, but oyster shells are very commonly used where they are abundant.
+At the basement there is a pedestal of brickwork about 20 to 30 inches high, upon which stands a cast-iron cylinder from 30 to 40 inches diameter, and 5 to 8 feet high; this is lined with road-drift, which contracts its internal diameter to 18 or 24 inches.
+The furnace is open at the top for the escape of the flame and gases, and for the admission of the charge, consisting of pig-iron, waste or old metal, coke and lime, in due proportion.
+The lime acts as a flux, and much assists the fusion; chalk is considered to answer the best, but oyster shells are very commonly used where they are abundant.

-At the back of the furnace there are three or four holes, one above the other for the blast, which is urged by bellows or by a revolving fan, &c.
-No crucible is used, and as the fluid metal collects at the bottom of the furnace, the blast pipe is successively removed to a higher hole, and the lower one is stopped with sand, which partly fuses and secures the blast-hole very effectually.
+At the back of the furnace, there are three or four holes one above the other for the blast, which is urged by bellows or by a revolving fan.
+No crucible is used, and as the fluid metal collects at the bottom of the furnace, the blast pipe is successively removed to a higher hole, and the lower blast hole is stopped with sand, which partly fuses and secures the blast-hole very effectually.

-The front aperture of the furnace through which the metal is allowed to flow into the ladles or trough, is usually made sufficiently large for the purpose of clearing or raking out the fuel, slag, &c. rapidly, as the process is a most laborious one owing to the excessive heat of the mass.
-This aperture is closed by a guard-plate, fixed on by staples attached to the iron-case of the furnace, in the center of which plate the tapping hole is made: during the time the metal is fusing it is closed by sand well rammed in, and this if well done is never found to fail.
+The front aperture of the furnace through which the metal is allowed to flow into the ladles or trough, is usually made sufficiently large for the purpose of clearing or raking out rapidly the fuel and slag, as the process is most laborious owing to the excessive heat.
+This aperture is closed by a guard-plate, fixed on by staples attached to the iron-case of the furnace, in the center of which plate the tapping hole is made : during the time the metal is fusing the tap hole is closed by sand well rammed in, and this if well done is never found to fail.

-Many iron furnaces are made octangular, and in separate parts bound together by hoops, so that in the event of the charge becoming accidentally solidified in the cupola, the latter may be taken to pieces for its removal, to avoid the necessity for destroying the furnace.
-There is frequently a light framing above the furnace, upon which the small cores are placed that require to be dried.
+Many iron furnaces are made octangular, and in separate parts bound together by hoops, so that in the event of the charge becoming accidentally solidified in the cupola, the latter may be taken to pieces for its removal, and thus avoid the necessity of destroying the furnace.
+There is frequently a light framing or grating above the furnace, upon which the small cores are placed that require to be dried.